YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Call in/Run Time Error: This indicates that the call-in table defined by the environment variable GTMCI could not be opened.

-Action: Check if the file path specified by GTMCI is correct and has at least read permissions for the user running GT.M.
+Action: Check if the file path specified by GTMCI is correct and has at least read permissions for the user running YottaDB.
 Check for secondary message(s) accompanying this error.

 -----------